 The school must be contacted on the day of the task (Ph: 9523 4017) to inform the subject teacher of the student's absence.
-Any student who is absent without an acceptable reason will be given zero for that task.
+Any student who is absent and/or does not submit a task by the due date and homework without an acceptable reason will be given zero for that task.
 If the absence was unavoidable and the student believes that they should still receive credit for the assessment task then they should submit an Illness or Misadventure Claim form, with supporting evidence.
 A general note from home is unlikely to be considered sufficient.
 For an illness a medical certificate is required.
 For misadventure, evidence of the misadventure that prevented attendance is required.